Want to hear my lazy girl hacks and tricks for getting the family fed dinner in under 30 minutes?

 With a sheet pan meal, you can get creative, or you can be lazy.

-One of my favorite lazy dinner in under an hour recipes, the one that I usually fall back on those nights of daddy-isn’t-home-so-we’re-fending-dinner-for-ourselves: coat some chicken breasts with egg wash and panko breadcrumbs (they’re crispier!) and bake at 400*F for 12ish minutes alongside broccoli florets tossed in olive oil and salt.
+One of my favorite lazy dinner in under 30 minutes recipes, the one that I usually fall back on those nights of daddy-isn’t-home-so-we’re-fending-dinner-for-ourselves: coat some chicken breasts with egg wash and panko breadcrumbs (they’re crispier!) and bake at 400*F for 12ish minutes alongside broccoli florets tossed in olive oil and salt.

 Don’t forget to line the pan with aluminum foil to cut down on your time spent cleaning!